Vacancies

 Ngā haepapa matua | Key responsibilities

-- Provide high-quality clinical administration support to GPs and NPs
+- Provide quality clinical administration support to GPs and NPs

 - Manage clinical inboxes, results, recalls, referrals and follow-up actions